ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 The 'add another' component has 2 layouts -- stacked and inline.

-For developers: How to get the layouts.
-The default layout is stacked.
+### How to install the

+If you're a developer installing the l;ay, the default layout is stacked -- you do not need to do anything.
 To get the inline layout, set the Nunjucks `layout` option to `inline`.

-### Placing multiple ‘add another‘ components on a page

-The only time you can place more than one 'add another' on a page is with the inline variant.
-You still need to be aware of how this will affect the length and complexity of the page.

-Do not:
-- place the 'stacked' layout on the page more than once (it makes the page too complex -- use multiple pages instead)
-- put an 'add another' component inside another one, for example to create subsections (screenreaders may not announce ir, and it may make the page harder to use for everyone)
-- place both the 'stacked' and 'inline' layout on the same page

 ### Content for the component

 You need to give each 'add another' component a heading and item label.

-#### Adding a eading
+#### Adding a heading

 Add one heading above (and outside) the component.
-This will label each item accessibly using aria-labelledby.
+This will label each item accessibly using `aria-labelledby`.

 You can view [page layout examples of the 'add another' component](/components/add-another/#examples-tab).